Amy Pershing LMSW, ACSW

 Founding Director, Bodywise

-Pershing has pioneered an integrated approach based on more than 28 years of clinical experience.
-This unique treatment approach incorporates a variety of clinical paradigms, including internal family systems (IFS) theory, dialectical behavioral therapy (DBT), mindfulness strategies, and a range of somatic trauma techniques.
-Her approach also integrates intuitive eating and movement and a "health at every size" philosophy.
-In addition, Pershing offers training and supervision to clinicians treating BED nationwide.
-She has developed two- and three-day Intensives for those in recovery, as well as “Hungerwise™,” a 10-week program for ending chronic dieting and weight cycling.
+Pershing has pioneered an integrated approach based on almost 30 years of clinical experience.
+Her approach is strengths-based, incorporating a number of clinical paradigms including Internal Family Systems, mindfulness strategies, Self Compassion interventions, and a range of somatic trauma techniques.
+Her approach also integrates mindful eating and movement and a “health at every size” philosophy.
+Pershing offers training and supervision to clinicians treating BED nationwide, and has developed two- and three-day Intensives for those in recovery, as well as “Hungerwise™,” a 10-week program for ending chronic dieting and weight cycling.

-Pershing lectures nationally and writes extensively on the treatment of BED and her own recovery journey for both professional and lay communities.
-She has been featured on numerous radio and television programs speaking about BED treatment and recovery, relapse prevention, weight stigma, and intuitive eating and movement.
-Pershing has also served on a variety of professional boards and currently serves as the 2013 Chair of the Binge Eating Disorder Association.
-She maintains a clinical practice at both centers.
+Pershing lectures internationally and writes extensively on the treatment of BED and her own recovery journey for both professional and lay communities.
+She has been featured on numerous radio and television programs speaking about BED treatment and recovery, relapse prevention, weight stigma, and mindful eating and movement.
+Pershing has also served on a variety of professional boards and is the Past Chair of the Binge Eating Disorder Association.
+She maintains a clinical practice in Ann Arbor.

 Judith Banker, MA, LLP, FAED